 The Medi-Cal Utilization Project monitors access to and utilization of Medi-Cal behavioral health services for people involved in the criminal justice system, especially justice-involved individuals with mental illness and substance use disorders.
-Of particular interest is if and how the Affordable Care Act has reduced incarceration and recidivism rates while improving access to and quality of behavioral health services; however, these data may also be used to examine the impact of other relevant initiatives.
+Of particular interest is if and how the Affordable Care Act has reduced incarceration and recidivism rates while improving access to and quality of behavioral health services;

+however, these data may also be used to examine the impact of other relevant initiatives.

-Leveraging the newly established Statewide Inter-Agency Data Exchange Agreement, CCJBH drafted a Business Use Case Proposal to share data between CDC and the Department of Health Care Services, which went into effect in March 2021.
-The data linkage and analysis plan was improved, and a process is now in place for the sharing of updated data.
-With this new agreement in place, CCJBH resumed MCUP reporting, which involved examining a "pipeline" from prison release to Medi-Cal service utilization, including timely Medi-Cal enrollment and behavioral health services utilization metrics.
+Work on the Medi-Cal Utilization Project is ongoing and began in October 2017, when CDCR sent DHCS data on justice-involved individuals who were released into the community.
+Leveraging the newly established Statewide Inter-Agency Data Exchange Agreement, CCJBH drafted a Business Use Case Proposal, which went into effect in March 2021.
+The data linkage and analysis plan has been improved, and a process is in place for the sharing of more recent data.
+With this new agreement in place, CCJBH was able to resume MCUP reporting, which involved examining a "pipeline" from prison release to Medi-Cal service utilization, including timely enrollment and utilization metrics.
 The "pipeline" data was included in the 2021 CCJBH Annual Legislative Report.
+In addition, staff resources were utilized to support the CalAIM initiative through the creation of a Brief Overview of the Department of Health Care Services (DHCS).
+California Advancing and Innovating Medi-Cal (CalAIM) Proposals that Impact the Criminal Justice Population that details which proposals will impact the criminal justice population.